afragen/git-updater/README.md

 */
 ~~~

+Optional plugin headers `GitHub Access Token:` and `GitHub Branch:` are available but not required.

 The only extra character allowed in a URI is `-`.
 Let me know if there is a need for others.

 ## Issues